billfitzgerald/get_the_990/README.md

 Parse and summarize data from ProPublica's NonProfit Explorer at https://projects.propublica.org/nonprofits/

-All nonporfits are required to submit Form 990s.
+All nonprofits are required to submit Form 990s.
 These forms contain interesting information, but it's often buried deep in the report, and it's hard to dig out.

 Additionally, it's not easy to compare multiple forms side by side (ie, you want to compare one org across multiple years, or you want to compare two or more orgs).